uzdik-student/assignment-4/README.md

 ### FSM diagram

-Our system consists of five sequential stages:
+Our system consists of five stages, which run in sequential order:
 - initial stage
 - three question stages
 - final stage